 Prevention steps

-- Adhere to promised delivery dates.
+- Ensure the promised delivery dates.

 - Accurately describe the services that will be provided, including availability window.